Diono Radian RXT, Radian R100, Radian R120, Rainier, Pacifica & Olympia Car Seat Recall

 The recall is expected to begin November 22, 2017.
-At that time Diono will begin notifying registered owners, and will provide a free remedy kit to those owners who request it.
+At that time Diono will begin notifying registered owners and will provide a free remedy kit to those who request it.
 If you know that you never registered your Diono carseat, you can register it online here.
-If you’re not sure, you can contact Diono customer service sometime in the next few weeks to confirm and to make sure they have your current mailing address.
-Honestly, I wouldn’t try to call today or tomorrow because it will probably be difficult to get through.
-They are currently in the process of setting up a website and customer call center to handle the recall.
-Once we have a phone number or website for you to contact, we will update this article to include that info.
-I suggest waiting until next week if you just want to confirm that your seats are registered.
-The remedy kits won’t be ready to ship until the end of November anyway.
+If you’re not sure, you can contact Diono customer service at 1-855-215-4951 to confirm the registration and to make sure they have your current mailing address.

 What will the Remedy Kit contain?

 The free remedy kit will contain an updated instruction manual, an energy-absorbing EPP foam insert that goes under the child and a new style of chest clip.
 These additions are only necessary when installing your Diono carseat forward-facing with a lap-only seatbelt and no top tether.
 This is an unlikely scenario for most parents unless you drive a vehicle more than 15 years old, or a school bus.

 If you are currently using your Diono carseats forward-facing in a seating position with just a lap belt and no top tether, you will want to add the EPP foam insert and new chest clip as soon as possible.
 Or, better yet, look for a different seating position that may have a tether anchor you can use!